 Is Your Gut Health Ruining Your Life?

+Your gut health is so critical to your overall quality of life.
 The adult intestine contains around 2-4 pounds of bacteria.
 This bacterial load is 10 times greater than the number of cells within our body (1).
 It is astonishing to think about our bodies in such a manner, but we are literally living, breathing bacterial reservoirs.

 Although we have been trained by society to dislike and often to fear bacteria and other microorganisms, most of those that populate our systems work in harmony with us in what is called a symbiotic, or mutually benefiting, relationship.